jr-robotics/RobSharper.Ros.IntegROS/docs/verify.md

 ## Verify a stream of ROS messages

-### ROS Stream contains items
+### ROS Stream contains messages

 `Contain(Predicate p)`, `OnlyContain(Predicate p)`, `NotContain(Predicate p)`

+You can check if the ROS message stream contains elements matching the given expression.

 `Contain` is satisfied, if *one element* of the stream matches the predicate. \
 `OnlyContain` and `NotContain` are satisfied, if *all elements* of the stream match the predicate.

-You can check if the ROS message stream contains elements matching the given expression.

-The following two assertions represent the same expectation (should not contain FATAL log messages):
+The following two assertions represent the same expectation "should not contain FATAL log messages":

 ```c#
 Scenario.Messages